 These are some of the values and qualities that I bring into my work:

 Now for the more technical information:

 I am a qualified and professional counsellor, accredited by the National Counselling Society.

-Initially, my work focussed on helping clients (mostly young adults, but I’m not defining what ‘young’ means!) who were struggling with anxiety.
-I developed a passion for working with people living with eating disorders after working with a number of clients who had eating disorders as well as having extensive personal experience of eating disorders.
+Initially, my work focussed on helping clients (mostly young adults, but I’m not defining what ‘young’ means!) who struggled with anxiety.
+I developed a passion for working with people living with eating disorders because of my personal experiences and working with several clients who had eating disorders.

 I offer an initial consultation, which is free of charge.
-This initial consultation is a chance for us to discuss how you’re feeling, I’ll explain how I work, and you can ask any questions that you have.
-To book your initial consultation, please click here
+This initial consultation is a chance for us to discuss how you’re feeling, I’ll explain how I work, and you can ask any questions you have.
+To book your initial consultation, please click here.

 I am fully qualified with a Level 5 Higher Diploma in Counselling.
 I graduated in 2015 after four years of training and various clinical placements.